Dr. James R. Carter, Professor Emeritus

 Ozawa, Hisashi and Seiiti Kinosita, 1989, “Segregated Ice Growth on a Microporous Filter,” Journal of Colloid and Interface Science, Vol. 132, No. 1, pp. 113-124.

 This page is one of a number I have on ice in nature.
-Ten years ago I knew about icicles and patches of ice on streets and walkways, and that was about it.
-Now when it is above freezing part of the day and below freezing part of the day I look for ice in many places, and often find it.
+Fifteen years ago I knew about icicles and patches of ice on streets and walkways, and that was about it.
+Now when it is above freezing part of the day and below freezing part of the day, I look for ice in many places.
 I have learned much by observing these many forms of ice and now realize that much of the time I am observing products of ice segregation.

 What we do know is that this ice from ice segregation is not a form of frost.
 Frost comes about when the air becomes saturated and water vapor is deposited on a surface as an ice crystal.
-If the air temperatures are above freezing we get dew, but when it is below freezing moisture is deposited out of the air as frost.
+If the air temperatures are above freezing the water is deposited as dew, but when it is below freezing moisture is deposited out of the air as frost.
 In most cases the conditions that are appropriate to the growth of ice flowers, needle ice, hair ice and pebble ice are also appropriate to the formation of frost.
 For this reason people may give the name frost to any formation of ice on anything at the surface.
-But, such ice is not related to frost although it make take a deposit of an ice crystal to start the Ice Segregation process.
+But, such ice at the surface is not a form of frost although the deposit of an ice crystal is required to start the Ice Segregation process.
+In nature, frost provides that ice crystal to start the process.

 Thank goodness for the Internet and digital cameras for they let us exchange information about these attractive ice formations.
 Please look for interesting ice when the freeze/thaw processes are underway.
 For additional perspectives on ice see http://my.ilstu.edu/~jrcarter/ice/